Postdoctoral Researcher, Psychological Science Accelerator, Ashland University

 For a full list of my publications, see my CV.

 My PhD was in infant social cognition -- specifically, whether and how infants come to understand that they're being communicated to.
 See my thesis for an overview, or each of the three papers I published: [1], [2], [3].
-You can also watch a recording of a talk I did on my PhD work (45 mins), or read one of my blogs on this work [2], [3].
+I also did a postdoc looking at the relationship between Lego construction ability and children's spatial and mathematical skills.
+We published one paper and another Registered Report.

 UPDATES